Heaviest rain in a decade kills 11 in Beijing as raging torrents wash away roads and cars – KION546

 Before hitting Fujian, the typhoon had killed at least 39 people in the Philippines and lashed parts of southern Taiwan.

-Some passengers were stuck for 30 hours without food, a state-affiliated TV station in the southwest province of Guizhou reported based on interviews with two passengers who were traveling to Mentougou from Zhangjiakou, a city in neighboring Hebei province that hosted some of Beijing’s 2022 Winter Olympics events.
+Some passengers were stuck for 30 hours without food, a state-affiliated TV station in the southwest province of Guizhou reported, based on interviews with two travelers heading to Mentougou from Zhangjiakou, a Hebei city that hosted some of Beijing’s 2022 Winter Olympics events.

 “Now the rain is getting heavier and heavier, there seem to be signs of landslides in the front.
 The train can’t go forward or back.
 Some people on the train are already feeling sick,” one passenger told the TV station.